alexshakouri/Web-Scraper/README.md

 # Web-Scraper
-Input name of product and it outputs the price of multiple items from multiple websites.
+Input name of product and it outputs the price of multiple items from multiple websites. <br />
-Option to buy products listed.
+Option to buy products listed. <br />

 ## Websites:
-www.amazon.com
+www.amazon.com <br />
-www.newegg.com
+www.newegg.com <br />